Faculty of Engineering

-A 2:2 in a bachelors honours degree in an engineering subject (mechanical engineering, electrical engineering, control engineering, general engineering, chemical engineering) or pure sciences (maths, physics).
+A minimum 2:2 in a bachelors honours degree in an engineering subject (mechanical engineering, electrical engineering, control engineering, general engineering, chemical engineering, bioengineering, or biomedical engineering) or pure sciences (maths, physics).

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.